hardzal/Learning-Notes/Languange/LEARNING-PHP-7/README.md

 applications are and how they work internally.

-Chapter 3, Understanding PHP Basics, will go through the basic elements of the PHP languageï¿½from variables to control structures.
+Chapter 3, Understanding PHP Basics, will go through the basic elements of the PHP language—from variables to control structures.

 Chapter 4, Creating Clean Code with OOP, will describe how to develop web applications following the object-oriented programming paradigm.